trandatpt/int2204-2-oop-btl/README.md

 ## 🧩 Overview

 Arkanoid: Global Offensive builds upon the spirit of the original Arkanoid while introducing a new layer of depth and competitiveness.
-It combines classic brick-breaking mechanics with arena-style multiplayer battles and a modular, scalable architecture.
+It combines classic brick-breaking mechanics with arena-style multiplayer battles and a modular, scalable architecture.<br><br>
+Wonder how it plays?
+[View the Demo Youtube Video](https://youtu.be/zq4zS0_tc_A) (GitHub doesn't allow big large files, this video is 300MB)

 ---